gradientbear/notion-assistant-alexa-skill/docs/NOTION_DATABASE_TEMPLATES.md

 You can create these databases manually or duplicate a template if provided.
 The exact property names and types are critical for the skill to work correctly.

+## Recommended Structure

+**We recommend creating a dedicated page for privacy and organizing all three databases on that page.**

+1. Create a new page in your Notion workspace (e.g., "Privacy" or "Alexa Skill Data")
+2. Add all three databases to this page (as inline tables or full-page databases)
+3. This keeps your task management data organized and separate from other workspace content

+**Benefits:**
+- Better organization and privacy
+- Easier to find and manage all skill-related data
+- Cleaner workspace structure

 ## Database 1: Tasks

 ### Create Database

-1. In your Notion workspace, create a new page
+1. In your Notion workspace, create a new page (recommended: "Privacy" or "Alexa Skill Data")
 2. Type `/database` and select "Table - Inline" or "Table - Full page"
 3. Name the database: **Tasks** (exact name, case-sensitive)